-December 4: Lecture by Robert Spengler (Max Planck Institute for Geoanthropology)
+December 4: Lecture by Robert N. Spengler III (Max Planck Institute for Geoanthropology)

 Traveling the Ancient Silk Road: Plants and Animals on the Trans-Eurasian Exchange Routes